Gabriel-on-the-hill/church-of-grace-hymnal/README.md

-# Church of Grace Hymnal 🕊️
+# Church of Grace SELECTED HYMNS OF WORSHIP 🕊️

 A Progressive Web App (PWA) for easy access to 75 classic church hymns.
 Designed for simplicity and accessibility, perfect for worship services and personal devotion.